 The Group acts as a voice on environmental issues, in the local planning process and on infrastructure and transport proposals.

+The Group has responded formally to a number of national, regional and local consultations on environmental issues and policy.
 The Group comments regularly on local planning applications, and continues to take a close interest in proposals to redevelop Bridport's South West Quadrant.